Nick Driebergen: 2008

 In 2008 he competed in the 2008 European Aquatics Championships which were held in his native country in the city of Eindhoven.
 He finished 6th in the 50 m backstroke, 5th in the 100 backstroke but was disqualified in the 200 m backstroke.
 With the national team he ended 4th in the 4×100 medley relay.
 The next month he started at the 2008 FINA Short Course World Championships but stepped out of the tournament due to illness.
 At the Olympics he disappointedly ended 28th in the 100 m backstroke and 24th in the 200 m.

 2012

-At the 2012 Summer Olympics, Driebergen competed in the men's 100 and 200 m backstroke and was part of the Dutch 4 x 100 m medley team.
+At the 2012 Summer Olympics, Driebergen competed in the men's 100 and 200 m backstroke and was part of the Dutch 4 × 100 m medley team.
 In the 100 m backstroke, he reached the semi-finals, swimming a personal best (and national record) in the heats.
 In the 200 m backstroke, he also reached the semi-finals.
-The Dutch team reached the final of the 4 x 100 m medley.
+The Dutch team reached the final of the 4 × 100 m medley.